RoadAtlas

 A desert-side cafe style stop for drinks, snacks, and a cool pause near Tatacoa.
 Good for an early breakfast or an afternoon break.

-La Cosecha Pitalito — Colombian — Tatacoa Desert and San Agustín — Colombia
+La Cosecha Pitalito — Colombian — Tatacoa Desert and San Agustín — Kolumbien

 Colombian